 Contact your Office of Local Health School Liaison to learn more about school health services and school nursing efforts in your area.

-As stated in the Vermont State Board of Education’s Education Quality Standards (2014), the Vermont Department of Health promotes the use of the School Nurse Leader Framework.
-It provides a structure to reach and sustain improved student outcomes.
-This framework aligns with the principles of 21st Century School Nursing Practice.
-These principles include: Standards of Practice, Public Health, Care Coordination, Leadership and Quality Improvement.
+The Vermont State Board of Education’s Education Quality Standards (2014), and the Vermont Department of Health promote the use of a system of Essential School Health Services, formerly called School Nurse Leader Framework.
+Through consistent school nurse leadership students, families, and school personnel access increasingly safe, consistent, equitable, and Essential School Health Services system every day, all day.
+This structure improves and sustains positive health outcomes for students, therefore increasing student engagement in their learning environment.
+This system aligns with the principles of the Framework for 21st Century School Nursing Practice which include: Standards of Practice, Public Health, Care Coordination, Leadership and Quality Improvement.
 School nurse leadership is also an integral component of the Centers for Disease Control and Prevention and ASCD’s Whole School, Whole Community, Whole Child model.

 According to Rules Governing the Licensing of Educators and the Preparation of Educational Professionals – May 2016: